 Bugcrowd will action your submissions and start working with us and you within 3 business days.
 Once submissions are validated and triaged by Bugcrowd we commit to accepting/reaching out on those within 5 business days of triage.

-Buildxact used to offer a monetary bug bounty program.
-However, we no longer offer monetary rewards, instead we now participate in Bugcrowd’s points-based program.
+Buildxact used to offer a monetary bug bounty programme.
+However, we no longer offer monetary rewards, instead we now participate in Bugcrowd’s points-based programme

 When conducting vulnerability research according to this policy, we consider this research to be: